 - A further note about heels — no platforms please!
 Platforms are the antithesis of “willowy”.

-- When you arrive at your event, you will discover that it is extremely difficult for you to stand up and sit down without exposing yourself to all the men in the room.
+- When you arrive at your event, you will discover that it is extremely difficult for you to stand up and sit down without exposing yourself to everyone in the room.
 This, along with your high heels, will deter you from multiple trips to the buffet table.

 - If you should actually manage to snag a plate with food, you will be unable to eat large quantities because of the highly restrictive Mandarin collar.
 I was forced to watch my husband devour the duck on both our plates because I literally could not swallow large mouthfuls.